 The organization was founded in 1987 by Hope Taft, former First Lady of Ohio, and other Ohioans concerned about substance use among young people.
-Drug-Free Action Alliance initially focused on educating and supporting parents but has expanded the mission to assist all who are interested in substance abuse prevention.
+Prevention Action Alliance initially focused on educating and supporting parents but has expanded the mission to assist all who are interested in substance abuse prevention.

 The funds were used to support local projects and to develop a statewide media campaign, titled "Parents Who Host, Lose The Most".